firebase/flutterfire/docs/ml/use-custom-models.md

 # Use a custom TensorFlow Lite model with Flutter

+<aside class="caution"><b>Firebase ML is deprecated.</b> The Firebase ML
+hosting service will shut down on June 15, 2027, and projects that did not previously use Firebase ML can no longer start using it.
+Existing projects should migrate hosted custom models to another solution before that date.
+See
+<a href="/docs/ml/migrate-to-cloud-storage">Migrate TensorFlow Lite models from
+Firebase ML to Cloud Storage</a>.</aside>

 If your app uses custom
 [TensorFlow Lite](https://www.tensorflow.org/lite/){:.external} models, you can use Firebase ML to deploy your models.
 By deploying models with Firebase, you